ouchitaikoproject/OuchiTaikoProject/README.md

 <img src="images/Pictures/1000000000000800000006007E8007EB.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

 In the third photo, all of the button legs are oriented vertically.
 I chose to use the top leg as the ground connection.
 These top legs are all connected to a common ground rail at the top of the board.
 Some ground wires go straight to the ground rail; others connect to other wires first that eventually connect to the ground rail.
-All of these methods are sufficient:
+All of these methods are sufficient.

 <div align="center">
 <img src="images/Pictures/10000000000006FC00000794DEC0E2F7.jpg" width="350px" style="display: block; margin: 0 auto;">